Contact Us

 Ada learned about Mi Esperanza through a friend who had completed the course the previous year.
 She was immediately interested and never regretted her decision to enroll.

 "The classes were great.
 Our teacher, Reina, was very patient.
-If I had questions outside of class, she would gladly give me her time and answer my questions.
+If I had questions outside of class, she would gladly take the time to answer them.
 "The classes made me feel like a useful person," Ada said about her time during the course.

 A few months after she finished the course, Ada was invited to join the team of artisans in our sewing maquila.
 A full-time job was now hers!
 If you could have seen her face when she received her first paycheck, she could not believe it!